 If your UST is located near water or low-lying areas, you can help prevent flood damage by increasing the burial depth of the tank or adding additional pavement on top.
 The additional weight can help a tank from floating.
 You can also use special anchors to help hold the tank down.
 Consider adding additional automatic shutoff valves and vent pipe extensions.
 Always review the recommendations of the tank manufacturer and local soil conditions when planning UST placement.

-Take Action When Flooding is Imminent
+Protect Your Underground Storage Tank When Flooding is Imminent

 Many flooding events have advance notice—from a few hours for heavy rain events to days for hurricanes.
 Put together flood mitigation plans in advance so your managers and employees can use that time as effectively as possible.
 Plans should be easy to understand and training should be provided.